datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/checklista_fm.md

       and verification of users.
 Suitable for a "friendly" environment
     * **C2** - controlled access protection, DAC for individual users, no object reuse, audit needed, common for commercial applications
+    * **B:** is generally intended for products that handle classified data and enforce the mandatory Bell-LaPadula policies
     * **B1** - labelled security protection, MAC (for some objects), documentation and source code analyzed, labels constructed from levels and categories